 - Q: Our company writes a commercial package policy covering habitational exposures located in several states.
 The policy is written with a blanket limit.
-How should the Florida risks be reported? - A: Report the lesser of the full policy limit or the full wind exposure value for each Florida habitational risk/building/exposure.
-A copy of the Statement of Values to support the policy exposure reported must be retained for the SBA to confirm reporting during examination.
+How should the Florida risks be reported? - A: If the blanket limit is less than the total insurable value for both covered and non-covered risks, then the policy is not covered by the FHCF based on exclusion (4) in Article VI of the Reimbursement Contract.